-With Thanksgiving on the horizon I always start to think about setting the table.
+With Thanksgiving and the holidays on the horizon I always start to think about setting the table.
 What will my centrepiece be like?
 What kind of dishes will I set out for my guests?
 I often feel like setting the table can turn into a rushed, last-minute task that we leave to family members who awkwardly stand in the kitchen asking how they can help you as they watch you run around.
 But, with just a few minutes of prep, your table can be something you feel proud to share with your loved ones this Thanksgiving.

-Luckily for you, we’re here to make it easy this year!
+Luckily, we’re here to make it easy this year!

 When getting ready to properly set the table you will want to start with the basics.

 - Set our your place mats.
-If you’re in need, we’ve got a great selection here!
+If you’re in need, we’ve got a great selection here.

-- I like to mix and match my placemats.
+- I like to mix and match my place mats.
 Sometimes I’ll rotate the colours and patterns around the table, and sometimes I use something extra special to go at the heads of the table to compliment the upholstered chairs at each end.
 For more ideas on seating, you can prep for the big day here.